Four Tips to Deal With a Vacant Rental Property

 4. Guarantee Your Rent

 You can avoid experiencing your biggest fears of losing money on your rental property.
-When you hire an expert property manager, you minimize the risk of months without a tenant in your property.
+When you hire an expert property manager in Detroit, you minimize the risk of months without a tenant in your property.
 Your property manager knows how to set the right rental price and help you budget for unexpected expenses.
 They help you make the right upgrades to your property, plus they screen and manage tenants for better tenant retention!

 JMZ Property Management goes a step beyond when setting you up for success as a landlord.
 With our Guaranteed Rent Program, we find the right tenants for your property within thirty days, or we manage your property—for free—for three months.